-If shed dog hair frustrates you or makes you a miserable, sneezing mess, you’ll want to try to pick a low shedding dog breed.
+If shed dog hair frustrates you or makes you a miserable, sneezing mess, you’ll want to try to pick a non-shedding large dog breed.

 This is especially important for those who want to add a large breed to their family, as big dogs produce more hair than smaller dogs because they simply have more hair follicles.

 While it’s important to note all dogs actually shed (we’ll cover that later), fortunately, there are several great big dogs that don’t shed very much.

 Despite their curly and comical coats, poodles are very light shedders, who usually show up on most “hypoallergenic” dog lists.
 In fact, they’ve been crossed with golden retrievers and Labrador retrievers to create dogs with the personality of a retriever with the low-shed coat of the poodle.

 Poodles are smart, loyal and loving with their owners, and they are surprisingly effective as guard dogs.